The Shot (by bonanzagirl)

 “Doc, he’s not breathing anymore!
 Joe!
 Joseph?
 Come on, breathe, boy!”

-I was freezing by now, and the damp rag wiping my back intensified the shiver that flitted over my bare skin like the legs of a nimble spider.
-I felt covers, but they only reached my waist, and I wished I could snuggle into them and doze for a while.
+I was freezing by now, the damp rag swabbing blood from my back making it only worse, the chill crawling over my bare skin like a spider’s legs.
+The covers only reached my waist, and I wished I could pull them up, snuggle in, and doze for a while.
+Instead, gentle hands rolled me back and forth.
+A tight bandage was wrapped around my chest and aching shoulder.

 The End